 What will I study over the two years?

 In the first year you will study topics focusing on Family, Education, the Workplace, Music, Media, Festivals and Traditions.
-You will be given a wide variety of authentic materials including film, music, interactive online activities, language laboratory activities and the opportunity to work or stay in France on exchange.
+You will be given a wide variety of authentic materials including film, music, interactive online activities, language laboratory activities and the opportunity to work or stay in France on an exchange.
 You will also study a film in-depth.
 You will also have a weekly session with our language assistant to help prepare you for your oral exam.

 In the second year, you will consolidate and extend the first year’s topics.
 Furthermore, you will study Immigration and Multiculturalism in France, and the Occupation.
 You will also study a novel in-depth.
 As with the first year, you will have weekly sessions with our language assistant in preparation for your oral exam.

 How is the course assessed?

 Assessment is by two written exam papers (70%) and one oral exam (30%).